Information and Resources

-Your black cart does not collect cardboard, recyclables, hazardous waste (HHW) or e-waste.
+Your Black Cart does not collect cardboard, compostables, recyclables, hazardous waste (HHW), or e-waste.
 Please visit local recycling depots for waste diversion options.

-Your green cart collects only compostable waste: food including meat, fish and dairy products raw or cooked, garden & yard waste and food soiled paper (pizza box).
+Your Green Cart collects only compostable waste: raw or cooked meat, fish and dairy products, garden & yard waste, and food soiled paper (pizza box).
 Other items include human & pet hair, sawdust & wood shavings, coffee grounds & filters, loose tea & fiber tea bags, eggshells, shellfish including the shells, and more.

 Your green cart does not collect plastic, foil, metal, or other non-compostable items.

 Extra yard waste?
-On your organics collection week you can place additional approved compostable bags out at the curb with your green cart.
-Bag must weigh 25 kg or less each and be placed 1 meter from your full green cart in a single pile.
-Look for this symbol:
+You can place additional approved compostable bags out at the curb with your Green Cart.
+Bags must weigh 25 kg or less each and be placed 1 meter from your full green cart in a single pile.

 The City strongly encourages residents to recycle their refundable and non-refundable recyclable materials.
 Residents can drop-off their recyclables to P&M Recycling or Raven Recycling or sign up for a fee-for-service collection with Whitehorse Blue Bins.
-Click here for more information:recycling page.
+For more information, visit our recycling page.